InfiniBlog

 The trickier part is that companies and markets are evolving so quickly, and secular shifts happening from such unremarkable origins, projecting three to five years into the future will likely get you proven wrong.

-But I would say we can bet with conviction that there will be two dominant, interrelated market forces that will reshape payments and more broadly, financial services.
-First is the continued rise of software-led payments – with the payment facilitator model the north star of this shifting industry paradigm.
+First is the continued rise of software-led payments—with the payment facilitator model the north star of this shifting industry paradigm.
 For those of you following the Infinicept journey, you’ll know we have been at the vanguard of this change in how merchant services are marketed, sold and enabled to SMBs on a global basis.

 What does embedded finance really mean?